Whoot, There It Is

-"Whoot, There It Is" is the lead single released from 95 South's debut album, Quad City Knock.
+"Whoot, There It Is" is a song by American hip hop group 95 South, released in March 1993, by label Wrap, as the lead single from debut album, Quad City Knock (1993).
 It was produced and written by C.C.
 Lemonhead and Jay Ski (The Bass Mechanics), the production duo who were responsible for several other popular Miami bass acts including the 69 Boyz, Quad City DJs and Dis-n-Dat.
+The Bass Mechanics also produced, "Whoot, Here It Is", released by Dis-n-Dat.
+The single peaked at No. 11 on the US Billboard Hot 100, while also receiving a platinum certification from the RIAA for sales of one million copies on July 28, 1993.